 The remainder of this paper is organized as follows.
 In Section 2, we introduce previous work related to our study (i.e. other simulator comparisons).
-In Section 3, we briefly review SPAN in order to be later able to refer to certain aspects of SPAN in the case study.
-Section 4 is the main section of this paper where the four simulators and our findings are discussed in detail.
-The paper closes with a summary in Section 5.
+In Section 3, we briefly review SPAN in order to be later able to refer to certain aspects of SPAN when it comes to outstanding or missing simulator features.
+Our quality model for reusability and maintainability is described in Section 4.
+Sections 5 and 6 are the main sections of this paper where the four simulators and our findings are discussed in detail.
+The paper closes with a summary in Section 7.